rixiobarrios/rock-paper-scissors/README.md

 ## Attributions

-Rules, instructions and general information for this game were taken from the Rock Paper Scissors Association's website [wrpsa](https://www.wrpsa.com)
+Rules, instructions and general information for this game were taken from The World Rock Paper Scissors Association's website [wrpsa](https://www.wrpsa.com)

 Personal branding logo for this file was created using [freelogodesign.org](https://www.freelogodesign.org)